 For as long as your child remains in the permanent managing conservatorship of the department, whether or not your parental rights have been terminated, the judge has to continue to review the status of your child until he or she permanently leaves the conservatorship of the Department through being adopted or in transitioning out of state care as of their 18thbirthday or their graduation from high school- whichever of those events occurs later in time.

-This is done as a response to the prior history of the State and their involvement with children in their custody after a CPS case has concluded.
+This is done as a response to the State's prior history and their involvement with children in their custody after a CPS case has concluded.
 It used to be that once a child entered into a long term care situation with the Department as their permanent managing conservator, very little was done to continue to work with that child’s parents or to locate another place for that child to live on a full-time basis.
 Outside of foster care, not even relatives were contacted for the most part to seek another place for the child to reside.

 When a permanency hearing occurs after a final order is established

-More on permanency hearings after final orders will be discussed in tomorrow’s blog post
+More on permanency hearings after final orders will be discussed in tomorrow’s blog post.

 We will continue to discuss this important topic in tomorrow’s blog post.
 Thank you for showing an interest in the subject of Child Protective Services cases in Texas.